Four-week online practice modules

 Music playlists

-A monthly group meeting for sharing, inquiry, and inspiration
+Two monthly group meetings for sharing, inquiry, and inspiration

 As we are called to return to the essentials of many aspects of our lives, we are also called to clarify the essentials of our practice; our daily rituals of nurturing the relationships between all the parts of ourselves and the relationships to other beings.